 The core of mobile learning is providing relevant information to users at the point of need.

-To that end, augmented reality (AR) devices provide the perfect method to display information to the work force when and where it is needed most.
+Augmented reality (AR) devices provide the perfect method to display information to the workforce when and where it is needed most.

 “AR technologies can take any situation, location, environment, or experience to a new level of meaning and understanding.”

 Float is one of the first companies to explore how AR can be best used to augment employees in an increasingly connected and data-centric world.